Architectural Driving Tour

 *4. Scenic Overlook Pedestrian Bridge, James Charles Montooth, 1992.
 (There is a great view of the House on the Rocks’ Infinity Room.)

-5. Wyoming Valley Grammar School, Frank Lloyd Wright, 1956: this two-room public elementary school was in large part donated by Wright as a memorial to his mother.
+5. Wyoming Valley School Cultural Arts Center, Frank Lloyd Wright, 1956: this two-room public elementary school was in large part donated by Wright as a memorial to his mother.

 6. Wintergreen, Paul Wagner (with original concept developed by W.W.
 Peters), 1989: the main feature of the building is the 360 degree view from the hilltop.

 *7. The House on the Rock Resort, James Charles Montooth, 1989 with addition, E. Thomas Casey, 1992.

 *8. The Visitor Center, Reception Area and Bar at the Spring Valley Inn, R. Joseph Fabris, 1988.

 *9. Usonian Inn, J.C.
 Caraway, 1948.

 *10. St. John the Evangelist Catholic Church, 129 West Daley Street, William Wesley Peters, 1989.
 The 8″ x 18″ leaded glass altar windows designed by Susan Jacbos Lockhart.

 *11. Spring Green Area Chamber of Commerce, corner of Jefferson and Albany Street, William Wesley Peters, 1975.

 *12. BMO Harris Bank, corner of Jefferson and Worcester Street, William Wesley Peters, 1970.